Hero-OEC/Replit-Worldforge/replit.md

   * Updated all routes to follow /project/:projectId/[page-name] pattern
   * Removed deprecated Header component
   * All pages now use unified navigation with proper props
+- January 23, 2025.
+Successfully migrated to Replit environment:
+  * Fixed runtime error in project-layout.tsx with null safety checks
+  * Verified all dependencies are properly installed and working
+  * Application running correctly on port 5000 with Vite hot reloading
+  * Memory storage layer functioning with sample data for testing
 ```

 ## User Preferences